hiepyeuh/nevron/README.md

 - This autonomous agent is designed to perform the tasks on his own.
 - The core of the agent is implemented by planning, feedback and memory modules.
-- The real intelligence is powered by the OpenAI LLMs.
+- The real intelligence is powered by LLMs.
+Currently we support OpenAI and Anthropic.
 - The actions of the agent are defined in workflows, which encapsulate logic of performing the task.
 - Different 3rd party services are integrated with the agent via tools, which are used in the workflows.
 Example of the tools:
   - Telegram